 - Student Life Center – (locker rooms are downstairs)

-RTS has buses that run throughout the Rochester area and offer park and ride services.
-All buses are equipped with bike racks, making multimodal commuting even easier.
-Their easy to use trip planning tool allows you to enter your start and end destinations, desired time of departure or arrival and the system will map your route.
+RGRTA/RTS has buses that run throughout the Rochester area and offer park and ride services.
+All buses are equipped with bike racks, making multimodal commuting easier.
+Their trip planning tool allows you to enter your start and end destinations, desired time of departure or arrival and the system will map your route.

-Public Market Bus (Sponsored by The Center for Women and Gender)
+Saturday Public Market Bus (Sponsored by Student Wellness)

 This shuttle takes the students to the Public Market on Saturday mornings.
-The bus leaves RIT’s Gleason Circle promptly at 10am and returns at 12:30.
-It runs during the fall and spring quarters.
-The spring trips will start on 3/24 and end on 5/12.
-It is free to RIT students, faculty, and staff by showing your RIT ID.
-If the person transfers to an RTS bus once at the market, they are subject to the $1 fare in the RTS system per trip.*
+Contact Student Wellness: firstname.lastname@example.org for the bus schedule and departure location.
+The bus is free to RIT students, faculty, and staff by showing your RIT ID.
+If the person transfers to an RTS bus once at the market, they are subject to the fare in the RTS system per trip.*

 LEV (Low Emission Vehicle) or LEFE (Low Emission Fuel Efficient) Parking